 Measurement Uncertainties and Test Tolerances are FFS for power class 1, 2 and 4.

-Test Point with SCC allocation is FFS

 6.4A.1.1.1 Test purpose

 This test verifies the ability of both, the receiver and the transmitter, to process frequency correctly.

 Receiver: to extract the correct frequency from the stimulus signal, offered by the System simulator, under ideal propagation conditions and low level.